 As I mentioned, we will look at more options as we move on.
 However, there is one more option I like to mention here and now, and that is the option to mandate checking of CHECK and FOREIGN KEY constraints.
 With BCP this option is

--h CHECK_CONSTRAINTS and with BULK INSERT it is CHECK_CONSTRAINTS.
+‑h CHECK_CONSTRAINTS and with BULK INSERT it is CHECK_CONSTRAINTS.
 You should always include these options in your BCP commands and BULK INSERT statements for reasons I will explain in the chapter Other Bulk-Load Options.
-If you use OPENROWSET(BULK), this check is performed by default, why don't need this option.
+If you use OPENROWSET(BULK), this check is performed by default, so you don't need this option.

 Nevertheless, in the interest of brevity, I am not including these options in the examples in this article.